Language

 Velocity Calculator

-A velocity calculator is a physics tool that helps you solve the fundamental motion equation v = d ÷ t, where v is velocity (speed), d is distance, and t is time.
+This velocity calculator solves the core motion equation v = d ÷ t, where v is velocity, d is distance, and t is time.
+Enter any two values and it works out the third instantly, with full unit support and a step-by-step breakdown.

 1

-Click the Velocity, Distance, or Time tab at the top to select which variable you want to calculate.
+Click the Velocity, Distance, or Time tab at the top.
+The formula bar updates to show the equation being used.

 2